hhs-archived/Head-Start-TTADP/.circleci/README.md

 ## Executors

 CircleCI executors define the environment in which each job runs.
+The resource_class feature allows configuring CPU and RAM resources for each job, and different resource classes are available for different executors. https://circleci.com/docs/2.0/configuration-reference/#resourceclass

 - **Docker Executor**: Used for most tasks, leveraging a Node.js image with browser support for building and testing.
 - **Docker Postgres Executor**: Combines Node.js with a PostgreSQL instance for database-related testing.